|

 Hand Steady and Aim True

 It was evident from the appearance of the room that Adams had gone about the final act of his life with calmness.
 The blind in the bedroom had been raised so that there was plenty of light.
 Adams had stood directly in front of a long mirror and had placed the muzzle of the revolver to his right temple.
 His aim was perfect, and his hand must have been steady, for the bullet passed straight through the brain, coming out at the left temple.
-The bullet was found imbedded in the wall of a little private hall, having passed through the bedroom door.
-As he died Adam’s body had falled to the left aross the chair, and the revolver had dropped to the floor.
+The bullet was found embedded in the wall of a little private hall, having passed through the bedroom door.
+As he died Adam’s body had fallen to the left across the chair, and the revolver had dropped to the floor.

 Police Capt.
 Burfiend of the West Sixty-eighth Street Station assigned Detectives Bresner and Cook on the case.
 When the contents of the room were gone through it was found that all the dead man’s jewelry, diamond cuff buttons, pins, and watch were where he had evidently left them the night before.
 The detectives found $185 in cash in his wallet, some IOU’s and papers relative to his Wall Street interests.
 There were evidences that Adams had started to dress before killing himself.